 It has an analytics section that gives insight into both top-performing posts and weak areas to let you know where improvement is needed.

-The company has recently acquired a chatbot to make your engagement even more efficient.
+The company recently acquired a chatbot to make your engagement even more efficient.

-As the middle of the funnel comprises mainly educational content, Leadfeeder provides you data on your site visitors to learn whether your content strategy is working.
+As the middle of the funnel consists of mainly educational content, Leadfeeder provides you with data on your site visitors to learn whether your content strategy is working.

 The site analytics tool identifies which company visited your site, how they discovered it, and what content they liked.
 The software allows you to customize your feed based on your buyer’s persona and pick out potential customers.

 Leadfeeder additionally collects the contact information of your leads to connect with them later.

 The tool essentially helps you generate qualified leads.

 Explore its “Lite” plan.
 It’s free to use.

 Since one of the best ways to connect and convert your leads is through email marketing, Mailchimp offers tons of automation services to run an effective email campaign.